epurdom/clusterExperiment/NotesOnKnn.md

 1) We use `findNeighbors` from the `BiocNeighbors` package using `threshold=alpha`.

-** To Do ** this function only works with Manhattan distance and Euclidean distance.
+**To Do** This function only works with Manhattan distance and Euclidean distance.
 We would need to see if the algorithm is even valid for our arbitrary distance (basically a Hamming distance) -- Aaron would probably know.
 Then we would need get Aaron to allow us to do a pull request and write C code for our distance function to be added to `BiocNeighbors`.
 Luckily it has already been updated to allow for two, so adding a third would hopefully not be a problem.

 2) Convert these results into an object for `igraph`.

-** To Do ** Not clear that there is an automatic way to do this.
+**To Do** Not clear that there is an existing function to do this.
 Might be relevant add on to `BiocNeighbors`.
 More generally if we create a wrapper package for the clustering methods that we were talking about, I think interface between igraph and `BiocNeighbors` may be needed, but I haven't looked into this.

 3) Determine the clusters.
 There are several logical choices, only some of which would not require any further parameters to be passed.